Engage with Faculty

 The current Faculty-in-Residence are:

-Low Rise 6 and 7: Catherine Appert, Music
+- Low Rise 6 and 7: Stephanie Thomas, Economics

 There are fascinating, small, ungraded courses – Learning Where You Live Courses, taught on North and West Campus that focus on interesting topics and allow you to get to know a faculty member.